 After the first year's CO2-based road tax (generally included in the on-the-road price), every version of GranTurismo costs £145 a year to tax.
 With a list price (including options) of comfortably more than £40,000, it’s liable for an additional surcharge of £320 a year in years two to six, bringing the annual bill to £465 during that period.

 Fuel economy is definitely not a strong suit either, with consumption officially pegged at 19.8mpg - and that’s according to the outdated NEDC cycle, which produced figures that were extremely hard to achieve in real-world driving.
 CO2 emissions are an eye-watering 331g/km.
 Expect insurance to come in at four figures, and don’t forget to budget for a tracker service, which you’ll almost certainly be asked to fit and subscribe to.

 Engines, drive & performance

-Fastest of all the Maserati GranTurismos is the MC Stradale, which is a significant 110kg lighter than the rest of the range thanks to carbon-fibre seats, hi-tech wheels and brakes, plus other weight-saving measures.
-This weight loss means the Stradale can get from 0-62mph in just 4.5 seconds and is the most focused car in the range, but it's less comfortable as a result.
+Before the facelift arrived, fastest of all the Maserati GranTurismos was the MC Stradale (note this is different from the GranTurismo MC), which is a significant 110kg lighter than the rest of the range thanks to carbon-fibre seats, hi-tech wheels and brakes, plus other weight-saving measures.
+The MC model is a little lighter than the Sport, so manages 0-62mph in 4.7 seconds (a tenth of a second quicker than the Sport) and is the most focused car in the range, but it's less comfortable as a result.

 Interior & comfort